JonLD/the-LED-hat/README.md

 ## Introduction
 Still under development.
 This project was undertaken to develop a visually interesting hat with embedded LEDs for music events such as festivals.

-The project uses two "Arduino Nano Every"s, one in the hat and another in a controller, communicating via RF transcievers.
+The project uses two Arduino Nano Every's, one in the hat and another in a controller, communicating via RF transcievers.
 The controller consists of a set of buttons, rotary encoders and OLED displays to adjust adjust lighting effect parameters.

 ## Hardware
 Currently being prototyped using several solderable breadboards.
 Currently setup to be powered either via an external power supply unit or a battery pack.